jtlapp/jvm-vs-jsr/README.md

 ```

 The above command does not remove the volume holding the results database.
 To remove this volume
-(and discard its data), you'll need to do so via docker directly.
+(discarding its data), you'll need to do so via docker directly.

 ## Designing Benchmarks